divtor/iec-61499-fb-rs/README.md

 # iec-61499-fb-rs
-Implementation of a basic function block according to the IEC 61499 standard.
+Implementation of `BasicFunctionBlock`s according to the IEC 61499 standard.

 ## The `Voter` function block
-A simple basic function block which showcases the encapsulated nature of the standard, as well as how to handle internal state.
+Simple function block which will be used to showcase the standard, as well as how to handle internal state.

 ### Static interface declaration
 ```